akilmarshall/gauge-vision/README.md

 Perhaps the look up table (r, theta) -> pressure is ok?
 Currently it is (\_, theta) -> pressure.

-## Detect (object)

-Taken into consideration here are the absolute limits of the gauge, lighting, needle geometry, etc.
-Essentially **environmental parameters** that is parameters that represent the context of the actual environment.

-- Implemented with a named tuple?

 ### look up table

 - Implemented as a dict?